Avogadro/two.avogadro.cc/source/develop/index.md

 - [force fields](scripts/energy)
 - [input generators](scripts/generators)

-These scripts can be installed with drag-and-drop or from GitHub repositories.
+These scripts can be installed by drag-and-drop into the main Avogadro window or from GitHub repositories.

-For more details, see the [script plugin](scripts/index) documentation.
+For more details, see the [script plugin](develop-scripts) documentation.

 ## External Scripting